Breakout (video game): Re-releases and enhanced versions

-The success of the game resulted in Super Breakouts release in 1978.
-It contains three separate game modes.
-The home ports include Breakout as a fourth mode, using the Super Breakout visual style.
+The ongoing popularity of the arcade release led to an official sequel, Super Breakout, released in 1978.
+The sequel features three distinct game modes with multi-ball gameplay.
+Home ports of Super Breakout included the original Breakout as a fourth selectable mode, using the visual style of Super Breakout.

-Breakout 2000 for the Atari Jaguar adds a 3D playfield and additional features.
+In 1996, Atari released Breakout 2000 for the Atari Jaguar, adding a 3D playfield alongside simultaneous multiplayer options and power-ups.

-A 3D Breakout-inspired game was published simply as Breakout in 2000 for Windows and PlayStation by Hasbro Interactive's Atari Interactive subsidiary.
+A 3D action adaptation of the game was published simply as Breakout in 2000 for Microsoft Windows and the PlayStation; the title was published by Hasbro Interactive under its licensed Atari Interactive brand label.

-In 2011, Atari SA released an updated version of Breakout as Breakout Boost.
+In 2011, Atari SA released an updated mobile adaptation titled Breakout Boost for iOS devices, featuring variable ball speeds and specialty brick types.

+The 1976 arcade original and its Atari 2600 port have been regularly re-released via inclusion in classic Atari compilations.
+The game was featured in Atari Anniversary Edition (2001), Atari Anthology (2004), Atari Vault (2016), and numerous installments of the plug-and-play Atari Flashback console series.
+It was also included with archival material and commentary within the 50th-anniversary retrospective compilation, Atari 50: The Anniversary Celebration, in 2022.

-A revamped version of the game titled, Breakout: Recharged, was released on February 10, 2022, for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Microsoft Windows and Atari VCS as part of the Atari Recharged series.
-It was developed by Adamvision Studios and SneakyBox.
+A revamped version of the game titled Breakout: Recharged was released on February 10, 2022, for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Microsoft Windows, and the Atari VCS as part of the Atari Recharged series.
+It was co-developed by Adamvision Studios and SneakyBox.

-On March 25, 2025, a reimagining of Breakout was released for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Microsoft Windows.
-The game retains the core mechanics of the original while introducing a combo system, power-ups, abilities, and a multiplayer mode.
+In anticipation of the game's 50th anniversary, Atari published Breakout Beyond on March 25, 2025, developed by Choice Provisions, for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Microsoft Windows, and the Atari VCS.
+The game reimagines the original with a horizontal perspective and introduces a combo system, power-ups, and a competitive multiplayer mode.
+A subsequent update in June 2025 added a TATE mode option, allowing players to rotate the display to the traditional vertical orientation.

 In popular culture

-Pilgrim in the Microworld is an autobiography by David Sudnow detailing his obsession with Breakout.
-Sudnow describes studying the game's mechanics, visiting the manufacturer in Silicon Valley, and interviewing the programmers.
+Pilgrim in the Microworld is a 1983 autobiography written by David Sudnow detailing his personal fixation with mastering Breakout.
+Sudnow recounts studying the game's mechanics, visiting the manufacturer in Silicon Valley, and interviewing original Atari programmers.

-The first-generation iPod Classic has an Easter egg where holding down the center button for a few seconds in the "About" menu causes Breakout to appear.
+First-generation models of Apple's iPod Classic feature a built-in Easter egg where holding down the center button for several seconds within the "About" menu summons a playable version of Breakout.

-On the 37th anniversary of the game's release, Google released a secret version of Breakout accessible by typing "atari breakout" in Google Images.
-The image thumbnails form the Breakout bricks, turn different colors, and after a ball and paddle appear the game begins.
+On May 14, 2013, celebrating the 37th anniversary of the game's release, Google embedded an interactive secret Easter egg in Google Images.
+Entering the query "atari breakout" caused the resulting image thumbnails to form rows of Breakout bricks, summoning a ball and paddle to begin a playable game.